1Shubham7/portfolio-me/content/blog/lfx.md

 ## Final thoughts

+The 2.5 months of LFX mentorship was the best learning experience I had in tech.
+In these 2.5 months, I explored how to use KubeEdge ,worked with my mentors to improve test coverage of the project as well as contribute to the documentation.
+I am really greateful that I got to work on an emerging CNCF project with such experienced engineers as my mentors.
+Working closing with such great engineers have taught me a lot about cloud native application development, testing and a lot more stuff.
+I am thankful to the Linux Foundation for conducting such an amazing open source program and doing it consistently over the years.

 ## A small thank you note to Linux Foundation and CNCF

+I also want to thank Sriji amarthan, sadfa, asd and everybody in the Linux Foundation team.
+During this LFX period I also went through a cyber fraud and the people their were kind to let me refill my stipend report and patiently waited for the whole thing to fix.
+Thank you guys, you guys are awesome :)

 ## A small thank you note to my mentors - Fiexer Xu and Bao Yue

+I would also like to thank my mentors Feixer Xu and Bao Yue for being so helpful and so supportive throughout the mentorship.
+I am thankful that you gave me some time from your busy days and helped me out wherever I got stuck.